Welcome to our review of the popular Sky Bet betting site carried out in May 2022.

 Sky Bet was formed in 2001, under the same branding as Rupert Murdoch’s multimedia empire.

-The brand started out by purchasing a small, independent bookmaker called Surrey Sports, and added a business called UK Betting to their ranks – widely considered the first-ever online gambling website.
-They also quickly adding Totalbet and a raft of other sites to Sky Bet family.
+The brand started out by purchasing a small, independent bookmaker called Surrey Sports, and added a business called the UK Betting to their ranks – widely considered the first-ever online gambling website.
+They also quickly added Total bet and a raft of other sites to the Sky family.

-After that, Sky Bet was heavily advertising and promoted on the company’s TV channels and became one of the major players in the online gambling market.
+After that, Sky betting was heavily advertised and promoted on the company’s TV channels and became one of the major players in the online gambling market.

 As far as a gambling website goes, Sky Bet is among one of the best horse betting sites around in terms of layout and accessibility.